 Training logs and journals

 Your goal should be meaningful and something to work towards, but also within your capabilities.
 Think about your limitations, such as your current physical condition, health concerns and injuries, and availability of resources.
 A trainer can help you understand what’s achievable.

 Yes, goals should be challenging - but not impossible to achieve.
 Don’t set yourself up for failure and cause frustration because they are unrealistic and set too high.
 Your goal should be challenging, but allow a steady progress to keep you motivated.

-Set a time frame for your goal that includes a start and a goal completion date.
+Set a time frame for your goal that includes a start date and goal completion date.
 Within this time frame, set up a series of smaller goals that give you opportunities to track success and keep you motivated.

 Lose 10 pounds in the next 10 weeks - 1 pound per week